Who We Are

 We are 100% philanthropically funded by individual donors, Lions clubs, corporate partners and foundations.
 Simply put, we could not provide over one million days of independence each year without the immense generosity of our supporters.

 Our programs are designed to provide our clients with the tools and training to reintroduce them to a life of confidence, safety and independence.
-Through our full-range of services—Guide Dog Training, Orientation & Mobility Training and Summer Experience Camp—we meet the mobility needs of our clients at every stage of their lives.
+Through our full-range of programs—Guide Dog, Orientation & Mobility and Teen Summer Camp—we meet the mobility needs of our clients at every stage of their lives.

 Our mission is empowering people who are blind or visually impaired with lifelong skills for safe and independent daily travel.